irvingjacob/general-programming-portfolio/README.md

 # programming-portfolio
 Jacob Irving Mitchell
-Variety of Programs in C++, Java, C#, Python and Visual Basic
+Web Developer and Cofounder of Frischly Made Tech: frischlymade.tech Variety of programs and projects written in C++, Java, C#, Python and Visual Basic